Our continued commitment to providing safe access to health care

 See Costs for Non-students for information for non-student patients and students who are not currently enrolled.

 The cost of hormones and gender-affirming services like surgery is dependent on one’s health insurance coverage and varies widely.
 You can contact your insurance company directly for more information.
+For employees with U-M health plans, the University has published a website and guide to affirmation that may be useful.

-UHS Clinical Social Workers can assist with navigating your health insurance benefits and finding alternative resources for those individuals who do not have access to health insurance.
+UHS Social Workers can assist with navigating your health insurance benefits and finding alternative resources for those individuals who do not have access to health insurance.

-To provide UHS with your name, pronouns, sexual orientation identity and/or gender identity, log on to your patient portal and navigate to Health → Questionnaires → Sexual Orientation and Gender Identity Form.
+IN YOUR MEDICAL RECORD: To provide UHS with your name, pronouns, sexual orientation identity and/or gender identity, log on to your patient portal and navigate to Health → Questionnaires → Sexual Orientation and Gender Identity Form.

 If you do not yet have access to the patient portal, you can call 734-764-8320, visit UHS Registration in person, or ask any UHS provider to update this information during a visit.